When to Harvest Tomatoes

 If you're experiencing unusually high or low temperatures, it may be best to pick your tomatoes in their mature green stage and allow them to ripen off the vine indoors.

 This indoor ripening can be facilitated by placing green tomatoes in a paper bag at room temperature.
-The enclosed space will trap ethylene gas, which aids in the ripening process.

 You can even add a ripe apple or banana to the bag to increase the ethylene gas concentration and speed up ripening.